ByIvo/github-org-pr-listing/README.md

 ## Running in production mode

 Currently, the Dockerfile is running the embedded php server, what is'nt recommended to production.
-But if you know what you're doing, you can build the image using `docker build -t image_name .` and then run it as a container (don't forget to export the port 9000 and also set up the env variables
+But if you know what you're doing, you can build the image using `docker build -t image_name .` and then run it as a container (don't forget to export the port 9000 and also set up the env variables).